elixir-no-nels/nels-docs/docs/about.md

 !!! tip

-     If you are in doubt that your University/institution has been connected to the NeLS Portal, please contact contact the ELIXIR Norway support desk by sending an email to [contact@bioinfo.no](mailto:contact@bioinfo.no).
-We can support you in how to get your institution connected to our service.
+     If you are in doubt whether your University/institution has been connected to the NeLS Portal, please contact the ELIXIR Norway support desk by sending an email to [contact@bioinfo.no](mailto:contact@bioinfo.no).
+We can support you to get your institution connected to our service.

 To access the NeLS portal, see [Accessing NeLS](./user-doc.html#accessing_nels)